 - Detail-oriented – Computer programmers must closely examine the code they write because a small mistake can affect the entire computer program.

-- Trouble-shooting ability – An important part of a programmer’s job is to check coding for errors and fix any they find.
+- Trouble-shooting ability – An important part of a programmer’s job is to check code and fix any errors they find.

 - Communication skills – Because teams often consist of programmers from various disciplines working together on projects, programmers must have strong written and verbal communication skills.